EricMFink/PRcasebook/Chapters/Contents.md

 2.9: Agents as Clients

-# Section 3: The Legal Duties of an Attorney
+# Part 3: The Legal Duties of an Attorney

 3.1: Fiduciary Duties